howisjames/howisjt-com/content/posts/travel-mississippi-ocean-springs.md

 Further east beyond Shearwater Pottery is the **Bon Silene** cottage residence designed in 1890 by **Louis Sullivan** aided by his employee, a young **Frank Lloyd Wright**.
 It was a vacation residence for Chicago lumber magnates: Charnley and later Norwood.
 The home burned and was rebuilt in 1897 to the original design by Norwood with Sullivan's direction.
 More recently, hurricane Katrina damaged the house.
 It was then purchased by the State and restored in 2013.
 We never made it this far east to view the house, and doing so also requires pre-planning to schedule a tour.
 Contact info is provided below.

-See the [Mississippi Gulf Coast National Heritage Area](https://msgulfcoastheritage.ms.gov/historic/historic-homes/charnley-norwood-house/) to schedule a free tour. heritage@dmr.ms.gov | 228-234-7298
+See the [Mississippi Gulf Coast National Heritage Area](https://msgulfcoastheritage.ms.gov/historic/historic-homes/charnley-norwood-house/) to schedule a free tour. heritage@dmr.ms.gov | 228-234-7298.

 ### Front Beach

-The first evening we drove the length of Front Beach, parking briefly at the Yacht Club to walk over and investigate the tile art located along the walkway at the foot of the Ocean Springs side of the new Biloxi Bay bridge.
-This tile work art is remarkable!
+The first evening we drove the length of Front Beach, parking briefly at the Yacht Club to walk over and investigate the tile art by mosaic artist Elizabeth Veglia located along the walkway at the foot of the Ocean Springs side of the new Biloxi Bay bridge.
+These mosiacs are remarkable!

 ![Tile art by Veglia](/images/travel/ocean-springs/veglia-tile-art700px.jpg)